nolanbconaway/nolanbconaway.github.io/content/articles/2020-friends-omg/article.md

 - [Colin Pollock](https://github.com/colinpollock/seinfeld-scripts) had a ready-to-go sqlite database with every Seinfeld script.
 - I found a Sex and the City script CSV on [Kaggle](https://www.kaggle.com/snapcrack/every-sex-and-the-city-script).
 It needed some manual cleaning and so now I'm pretty sure that I [host](http://nolanc.heliohost.org/omg-data/satc.csv) the cleanest Sex and the City database online.

 I wrote out [a python module](https://github.com/nolanbconaway/friends-omg/tree/master/build) to transfer data from each of these sources into a single sqlite database.
-Each show has its own [table](https://github.com/nolanbconaway/friends-omg/blob/master/build/ddl.sql), and its own python script to transform the raw source data into a schema these four columns:
+Each show has its own [table](https://github.com/nolanbconaway/friends-omg/blob/master/build/ddl.sql), and its own python script to transform the raw source data into a schema composed of these four columns:

 | Column                | Type      | Example        |
 |-----------------------|-----------|----------------|